 - 1. This is a highly flexible curriculum and any student entering the General Studies curriculum receives continuous guidance and counseling in order to more clearly define his/her educational goals. - 2.
 Each student receives personal counseling before every semester to assist him/her in making a smooth and proper transfer to the four-year institution, many of which have varying transfer and admissions requirements into the junior year of college.
 Therefore, elective patterns may vary with each student.
-The student is urged to familiarize himself or herself with the requirements of the particular program of the fouryear institution he/she plans to attend upon completing the College program. - 3.
-All students entering should have completed all developmental courses before enrolling in any academic course.
-All prerequisites for courses will be enforced for all courses under this curriculum where applicable. - 4.
-Mathematics requirement: General Studies students must complete MAT 101, MAT 105, or MAT 121 (or higher).
-Please note that some transfer curricula/programs require completion of MAT 121 or higher. - 5.
-Science requirement: General Studies students should complete 6-8 credits (or two courses) in science.
+The student is urged to familiarize himself or herself with the requirements of the particular program of the four-year institution he/she plans to attend upon completing the College program.